TeamViewer promptly issues a patch to fix the vulnerability

 TeamViewer issued a patch for users on Tuesday to fix a vulnerability that allows users sharing a desktop session to gain control of another PC without the latter’s permission.
 This vulnerability affected versions of TeamViewer running on Windows, macOS and Linux machines.

-The vulnerability was first publicized by a Reddit user “xpl0yt” on Monday who linked it to a Proof-of-Concept (PoC) published on GitHub by a user named “gellin”.
-TeamViewer too went on to acknowledge existence of the vulnerability after it was publicly disclosed.
+The vulnerability was first publicized by a Reddit user “xpl0yt” on Monday who linked it to a Proof-of-Concept (POC) published on GitHub by a user named “gellin”.
+TeamViewer too went on to acknowledge the existence of the vulnerability after it was publicly disclosed.

 According to the PoC released by Gellin, it showed how one could modify TeamViewer permissions via a simple injectable C++ DLL, which controls “naked inline hooking and direct memory modification to change TeamViewer permissions.”

 The code can be used on both the client and server-side.

 - If Server is an attacker – Enables extra menu item options on the right side pop-up menu.
 Most useful so far to enable the “switch sides” feature which is normally only active after you have already authenticated control with the client, and initiated a change of control/sides.

 - If the Client is an attacker – it will allow the client-side to take control of the mouse and keyboard of the server-side, ignoring any control settings or permissions on the server-side.